 Amazon Deals aren’t always the best deals

-A simple point, but most things on Amazon are usually discounted from the RRP or on sale.
+An obvious point, but it’s worth reminding yourself most things on Amazon are usually discounted from the RRP or on sale.
 Just because it’s a deal there, doesn’t necessarily mean that it’s the best deal that you can possibly get.

 Have you found any shopping hacks to beat Amazon?